Are hearings held in public and are documents filed at court available to the public? Are there any exceptions?

 Hearings in Hong Kong are generally open to the public and press, as guaranteed by Article 10 of the Bill of Rights Ordinance (Cap.383).
 However, Practice Direction 25.1 provides the following exceptions:

 - certain chambers hearings where statute requires that the public and press are excluded (e.g. patent application);

-- where the court is of the view that one or more of the reasons in Article 10 of Cap 383 are satisfied, i.e. for reasons of morals, public order or national security in a democratic society, or when the interests of the parties’ private lives so require, or to the extent strictly necessary in the opinion of the court in special circumstances where publicity would prejudice the interests of justice and proceedings concern matrimonial disputes or the guardianship of children.
+- where the court is of the view that one or more of the exceptions in Article 10 of Cap 383 is satisfied, i.e. for reasons of morals, public order or national security in a democratic society, or when the interests of the parties’ private lives so require, or to the extent strictly necessary in the opinion of the court in special circumstances where publicity would prejudice the interests of justice and proceedings concern matrimonial disputes or the guardianship of children.

-The only document filed at court and automatically made available to the public is the writ of summons.
+The only document filed at court and automatically made available to public is the writ of summons.
 However, other documents used in the proceedings may also be disclosed to the public if they are referred to in open court.
 In addition, the court judgment is also publicly available.

 Only the hearing in which the case is discussed is public under penalty of nullity.
 All other hearings, such as for example those for the taking of evidence, are not public.
 In any case, the Judge may order that the discussion hearings take place behind closed doors, if there are reasons of State security, public order or good morals.

 The documents are available only to the parties concerned and to their respective counsels.